While we could name 1,000 things to do in Ireland, here are the top ten things to do before you kick the bucket!

 Here you will find the stories of the last moments of many of the men who led the Easter Rising 1916 and the incredible bravery they showed in the face of death.
 Stand in the actual cells they waited in before their execution.
 A sacred place.

-5. The Ulster American Folk Museum in Omagh
+The Ulster American Folk Park in Omagh, Co Tyrone

 Witness how the great migration of the Scots-Irish began from this very area in the 18th century.
 See the uncanny reproduction of the era from the schoolhouse to the little town to forge.

-6. Spend an afternoon in the National Museum of Ireland in Dublin
+Spend an afternoon at the National Museum of Ireland in Dublin

 Home to over 2 million artifacts, dating from the Stone Age.
 Learn about the incredible culture from the earliest Celtic days to the dawn of Christianity and beyond.
 Marvel at the genius and creativity instilled deep in the Celtic soul.